platform9/express/README.md

-# Platform9 Autodeploy
+# Platform9 Express
-Auto-Deploy is a CS-developed tool for bringing bare-metal hosts under management by a Platform9 control plane.
+Platform9 Express (pf9-express) is a CS-developed tool for bringing bare-metal hosts under management by a Platform9 control plane.
 It can bring a host to the point where it shows up in the Clarify UI as a host waiting to be authorized, or it can (optionally) perform Platform9 role deployments for both OpenStack and Kubernetes.
-Auto-Deploy includes a CLI and Web UI and can be installed on a CentOS or Ubuntu control host.
+Platform9 Express includes a CLI and Web UI and can be installed on a CentOS or Ubuntu control host.

 ## Prerequisites
-Auto-Deploy must be installed on a control host with IP connectivity to the hosts to be brought under management.
+Platform9 Express must be installed on a control host with IP connectivity to the hosts to be brought under management.
 CentOS 7.4 or Ubuntu 16.04 are supported on the control host.
-Before installing Auto-Deploy, you'll need administrator credentials for the Platform9 control plane.
+Before installing Platform9 Express, you'll need administrator credentials for the Platform9 control plane.
 If a proxy is required for HTTP/HTTPS traffic, you'll need the URL for the proxy.

 ## Installation
-Perform the following steps to install Auto-Deploy:
+Perform the following steps to install Platform9 Express:

 1. Login as root on the control host (or a user with sudo access)

-2. Clone the Auto-Deploy repository.
+2. Clone the Platform9 Express repository.

 ```
-git clone https://github.com/platform9/autodeploy.git /opt/autodeploy
+git clone https://github.com/platform9/pf9-express.git /opt/pf9-express
 ```
-NOTE: In this example, AD the installation directory is /opt/autodeploy, but any directory can be used.
+NOTE: In this example, the installation directory is /opt/pf9-express, but any directory can be used.

 3. Git Branching Strategy

 By default, you'll be on the "master" branch after cloning the repository.
 If you'd like to use the latest version (but perhaps not fully tested) you should checkout the "develop" branch.
 If instructed to use a private branch, you'll need to checkout a specific branch.
 To checkout a branch, use the following command:

 ```
-cd /opt/autodeploy
+cd /opt/pf9-express
 git checkout <branchName>
 ```

 ## Configuration Control Plane (CLI Only)
-To configure the Auto-Deploy CLI to communicate with the Platform9 control plane, run the following command (a sample session is included):
+To configure the Platform9 Express CLI to communicate with the Platform9 control plane, run the following command (a sample session is included):

 ```
-# ./deploy -s
+# ./pf9-express -s
 NOTE: to enter a NULL value for prompt, enter '-'

 Instance URL [https://sample.platform9.net]: